Fender Stratocaster

-The Fender Stratocaster, colloquially known as the Strat, is a model of electric guitar designed from 1952 into 1954 by Leo Fender, Bill Carson, George Fullerton, and Freddie Tavares.
+The Fender Stratocaster, colloquially known as the Strat, is a model of double-cutaway electric guitar designed between 1952 and 1954 by Leo Fender, Bill Carson, George Fullerton, and Freddie Tavares.
 The Fender Musical Instruments Corporation has continuously manufactured the Stratocaster since 1954.
-It is a double-cutaway guitar, with an extended top "horn" shape for balance.
-Along with the Gibson Les Paul, Gibson SG, and Fender Telecaster, it is one of the most-often emulated electric guitar shapes.
-"Stratocaster" and "Strat" are trademark terms belonging to Fender.
-Guitars that duplicate the Stratocaster by other manufacturers are sometimes called S-Type or ST-type guitars.

-The guitar introduced into the popular market several features that were innovative for electric guitars in the mid-1950s.
-The distinctive body shape, which has become commonplace among electric guitars, was revolutionary for the time period, and for the first time a mass-market electric guitar did not significantly resemble earlier acoustic models.
+The guitar's distinctive body shape was revolutionary when introduced in the mid-1950s.
 The double cutaway, elongated horns, and heavily contoured back were all designed for better balance and comfort to play while standing up and slung off the shoulder with a strap.
-The three-pickup design offered players increased versatility and choice in tone quality over earlier one- and two-pickup electric guitars, and a responsive and simplified vibrato arm integrated into the bridge plate, which marked a significant design improvement over other vibrato systems, such as those manufactured by Bigsby.
-All of these design elements were popularized and later became an industry standard due to the success of the Stratocaster.
-The Fender Stratocaster is one of the most iconic electric guitar models of all time.
+The three-pickup design was a step up from earlier one- and two-pickup guitars, and a responsive and simplified vibrato arm integrated into the bridge plate, which marked a significant design improvement over other vibrato systems, such as those manufactured by Bigsby.
+However, Stratocasters without the vibrato system ("hardtails") were added to the portfolio in March 1955.
+The modular nature of the guitar, with its easily removable components, enabled players and luthiers to perform numerous modifications to their own guitars, changing out pickups or necks to fit the needs of the player.
+All of these design elements were popularized and later became industry standards due to the success of the Stratocaster.

-Over the years, countless variations of the Stratocaster have been made.
-The modular nature of the guitar, with its easily removable components, left players and luthiers to perform numerous modifications to their own guitars, changing out pickups or necks to fit the needs of the player.
-Fender has released numerous models with different pickup configurations and has made other small modifications to the electronics and components of the base model, such as changing the initial 3-position selector switch to a standard 5-position selector switch, offering more tonal variety, as well as other small cosmetic changes to things like tuning pegs and types of woods used in various parts of the guitar.
-Various other companies have produced their own Strat-style bodies known as Superstrats.
+Many prominent rock musicians have been associated with the Stratocaster for use in studio recording and live performances, most notably Rory Gallagher, Hank Marvin, Eric Clapton, Buddy Holly, David Gilmour, George Harrison, Mark Knopfler, Jimi Hendrix, Stevie Ray Vaughan, Eric Johnson, John Frusciante, Yngwie Malmsteen and Jeff Beck.

+The Fender Stratocaster is one of the most iconic electric guitar models of all time, and along with the Gibson Les Paul, Gibson SG, and Fender Telecaster, it is one of the most-often emulated electric guitar shapes, It is a patented design, and "Stratocaster" and "Strat" are Fender trademarks.
+Therefore, imitations by other manufacturers must be shaped slightly differently, and are sometimes called S-Type or ST-type guitars, while the term "Superstrat" typically refers to third-party Stratocaster look-alikes from the 1980s onwards with innovative features such as new types of bridges or pick-up configurations.
+Some of these features were subsequently also offered on Fender Stratocaster models or those made under the Fender owned brand, Squier, and the Superstrat term is sometimes also applied to these Fender and Squier models.